PINPAL/CS2-Autoexec/README.md

 # CSGO-Configs
 Config Files for CS:GO - Includes custom execs for custom gamemodes.

-Includes Autoexec file which includes all my config such as:
+Includes autoexec file which includes all my configuration such as:
   • Viewmodel
   • Crosshair
   • Sound Config